itinstructor/SimplePong_Tutorial_CSharp/README.md

 # Visual C# Simple Pong
-A simple pong game written in Visual C# as a game tutorial for a introductory C# programming class.
+A simple pong game originally written in 2018 in Visual C# as a game tutorial for a introductory C# programming class.

+This version is built with Visual Studio Community 2019.

-The Tutorial folder contains the tutorial.
+The Tutorial folder contains the tutorial in pdf format.

 ### Changes
 - 05/31/2021: Initial commit